 - Flush the solution and any lingering food remnants with boiling water.

-While these cleaning tips can do the trick when your dishwasher smells bad, lingering odor may require a professional service.
-For the best in dishwasher repair Columbus, call Capital City Appliance Service.
+While these cleaning tips can do the trick when your dishwasher smells bad, a lingering odor may require professional service.
+For the best in dishwasher repair, call Capital City Appliance Service.